 Our full QRS staff privacy statement can be found by following the link below:

 Our full NCS staff privacy statement can be found by following the link below:

 Our full student privacy statement can be found by following the link below:

 How we may use this information

-Personal data which we collect about you via our website is held on and processed by computers situated at New College Stamford.
+Personal data which we collect about you via our website is held on and processed by computers situated at Stamford College.
 The College will retain this data for a reasonable period or for as long as the law requires.